grid151/gridbase-samples/integration/decision-reports/README.md

 ## Step 2: Retrieve the Report

-Once order placement has completed, you may submit a GET request to `/v1/core/reports/generate` with the following request body to generate a report:
+Once order placement has completed, you may submit a `POST` request to `/v1/core/reports/generate` with the following request body to generate a report:

 ```json
 {